symfony/symfony-docs/page_creation.rst

 no ``</body>`` tag in the current template.
 You can add the body element yourself, or extend ``base.html.twig``, which contains all default HTML elements.

-In the :doc:`templates </templates>` article, you'll learn all about Twig: how to loop, render other templates and leverage its powerful layout inheritance system.
+In the :doc:`templates </templates>` article, you will learn all about Twig: how to loop, render other templates and leverage its powerful layout inheritance system.

 Checking out the Project Structure
 ----------------------------------

 Great news!
-You've already worked inside the most important directories in your
+You have already worked inside the most important directories in your
 project:

 ``config/``